mjfusa/PWA-Windows/readme.md

 In this module you will:

--   Create a .NET Core Angular app using the .NET Core CLI

--   Open the app in Visual Studio Code
+-   Create a .NET Core Angular app using the .NET Core CLI in Visual Studio Code

 -   Debug the app in Visual Studio Code